-When to bring succulents inside?
-Because succulents love sunshine, it doesn’t mean they cannot survive inside the house.
-They just need to be placed somewhere they can somehow receive light.
-When the rainy season comes, it is time to transfer your succulents inside.
-But make sure that you expose them to sunlight sometimes–if it shines at all during the rainy season…
+Succulents love sunshine, but it doesn’t mean they cannot survive inside of the house.
+They just need a good place, so the sun rays can still reach them.
+When the rainy season comes, however, it is time to bring your lovely plants inside.
+Make sure though that you expose them to sunlight sometimes–if it shines at all during the rainy season…

-But if you have tender succulents or the types that can’t tolerate freezing temperatures, they must be put inside for them to survive.
-Echeveria, Crassula, Kalanchoe, Aloe, Tender Sedums, and Senecio are the varieties that are considered as tender succulents or soft succulents.
+If you have tender succulents, or the types that can’t tolerate freezing temperatures, you need to bring them inside before the frost hits.
+Echeveria, Crassula, Kalanchoe, Aloe, Tender Sedums, and Senecio are some of the more popular succulents that fit into this category.

 During winter some succulents can only tolerate up to 35-40 degrees Fahrenheit and some can endure below freezing temperature if kept dry.
 But tropical succulents prefer 50 to 60 degrees and above.
 Example of these is Adeniums, Euphorbias, Lithops, and Stapeliads.

 First of all, you need to determine the variety of your succulents.
 This is because not all succulents can survive indoors.
-There are some types that are best suitable for the outdoor environment than indoor.
+There are some types that simply prefer to stay outside, regardless of the conditions.

-Always remember that bright-colored succulents or the succulents that have red, orange or purple colors preferred to be outside.
-And succulent that have naturally green color, do well indoors.
+As a rule of a thumb, that bright-colored succulents or the succulents that have red, orange or purple colors prefer to be outside.
+And succulent that have naturally green color do well indoors.
 Bright-colored succulents need more direct sunlight than those that have green color.
 Some of the perfect succulents for indoors growing are Hawarthia and Gasteria.

-Picking the right succulents for your home décor is only one step.
+Picking the right succulents for your home decor is only the first step.
 There are many things you need to remember to keep them alive indoors.
 First of all, all plants need sunlight for their healthy growth.
 Of course, many succulents will survive without direct sunlight.
 But I believe you want your plants to thrive, and not merely survive.

-The good practice is to place succulents near the window which allows them to expose to indirect sunlight.
+A good and simple practice is to place succulents near the window, so they get at least indirect sunlight.
 Since they will be having less sunlight, make sure you give them the right soil.
 They love a soil mix with sand to increase drainage – you can check this great one on Amazon for example (* an affiliate link, I may earn a small commission if you make a purchase).
 Also, remember to only water them when their soil is completely dry because they hate having watery surroundings.

-Whenever you see a dry or drying leaves from them, pick the drying leaves to avoid rotting of others.
+Whenever you see a dry or drying leaves, collect them from the plant, to avoid surrounding leaves to start rotting as well.
 And if you really want them to be healthy, use a low-nitrogen fertilizer (less than 10%) once a month.
 You may opt for a natural variety, like this one on Amazon, one that I like very much.

 Succulents have fleshy leaves, thick stems and enlarge roots for their special adaptation abilities.
 These characteristics allow them to survive indoors.
-Their leaves store water for survival, it is also the reason why succulents don’t need to water frequently.
-Too much watering will cause rotting.
+Their leaves store water for survival, it is also the reason why you don’t need to water succulents as frequently as most other plants.

 Chemical-based products that we are using inside our house can pollute indoor air which in turn makes indoor air contaminated.
 This air quality can contribute to poor health in the long run.
 But indoor plants like succulents can filter and refresh the air by releasing oxygen and absorbing carbon dioxide.

-Succulents like to be soaked once and not frequently sips water.
-Water them until the water runs to the bottom hole of their pot and wait until no waters dripping before putting them again in their places.
-Do it again once you saw their soil as absolutely dry.
+Succulents like to be soaked, instead of frequently sipping water.
+Water them until the water runs to the bottom hole of their pot and wait until no waters keeps dripping, before putting them back to heir places.
+Do it again only when you see their soil is absolutely dry.
 Don’t water them if they are still moist.

 Early spring is their growing period, so they need more water, regardless of whether they are inside or outside.
-During summer, they need less water and lesser water during winter.
+During summer, they need less water and they require even lesser water during winter.
 But it doesn’t mean that you will not water them during winter at all….
 Just be moderate in your frequency, and follow the hints I just described… Hope this helps, and if you want to become a real pro in growing succulents, check my complete guide.
 Thank you! 🙂